JinEnMok/lttrpy/README.md

 # lttrpy
-A CLI Python script to compare users' Letterboxd "watched" lists, with ratings and stars
+A CLI Python script to compare users' Letterboxd "watched" lists, with ratings and "likes".

 ### Usage